samocorp/superprocessor/README.md

 ## Goal

 Write Shell commands in Python with ease.
+Simplify Scripting for All.

 ## Description